 - Transportation (air, rail and sea) and global logistics

 - Healthcare and Life Sciences

 The Advantage of Hands-On Experience

 Our breadth of experience enables our clients to rely on us for all their legal needs ranging from straightforward transactions to complex, multifaceted matters in a broad scope of industries.
-Whether our clients are providing medical services to developing commercial satellite imaging, our lawyers have the knowledge and know-how to provide comprehensive guidance.
-This includes advising institutional clients and serving as lead counsel in some of the seminal regional deals (project finance, PPPs, infrastructure, energy, financing and M&A) exceeding a total of US$ 50 billion.
+Whether our clients are providing medical services, developing commercial satellite imaging, executing complex transactions, or seeking to be compliant with international and local country laws and regulations, our lawyers have the knowledge and know-how to provide comprehensive guidance.
+This includes advising institutional clients and serving as lead counsel in some of the seminal regional deals (project finance, PPPs, infrastructure, energy, financing and M&A) exceeding a total of US$50 billion.

 Our lawyers are highly experienced in transactions, including constructs structured under Islamic Laws involving:

 - ijaras (leasing arrangements including in Islamic aviation financing deals)